Swift DB2

 The Swift DB2 is a purpose-built 2-liter prototype, designed, developed and built by American company Swift Engineering, for Sports 2000 racing, in 1985.
-As per the rules and regulations, it is powered by a naturally aspirated 2.0 L EAO four-cylinder engine, derived from the Ford Pinto, producing a respectable 143 hp.
+As per the rules and regulations, it is powered by a naturally aspirated 2.0 L EAO four-cylinder engine, derived from the Ford Pinto, producing 143 hp.
 This drives the rear wheels through a Hewland Mk.8 four-speed manual transmission.
 It is also very light, weighing only 1310 lb.